VictorDoyle/VictorDoyle/README.md

 <h1 align="center"> 👋 Welcome To My Github Profile </h1>

 Hi, I'm Victor.
 I'm a Software Engineer who is passionate about building things.
-I'm known as a jack of all trades with experience in multiple branches of knowledge: Technology, Politics, Sociology, Economics, Literature, Philosophy and many more!
+I'm known as a jack of all trades with wild ambitions and infinite amounts of high energy.
+I love building applications and pushing my limits in learning code.
+I'm currently learning Java, C++ and Go.
+On my spare time I like learning Unreal Engine 4/5 and Blender.

 <h2 align="center"> 😎 About Me </h2>